AdamsTaiwan/TestCore3/README.md

 ```

 the Output is same with both with Vs2019 16.2 and 16.3 and on different machines.
 I left the solution with the errors as is.
-While debugging I commented out the error code and tried to solve each problem but without success.
+While debugging, I commented out the error code and tried to solve each problem but without success.